perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Version 1.11 (In development)

 - New Features:
-    - Progressive web app and shortcut pinning support.
+    - Progressive web app support *(WebApk for the moment.)*
     - More Home Screen customization.
         - Change suggestion item amount.
         - Hide all app suggestions.
+    - Customize UI animations.
+        - Access it in `Setting` -> `Customizations` -> `Animations`.
+        - Available animations:
+            - Classic Z Launcher
+            - Original crossfade
+            - No animation

 - Changes:
-    - UI animations from the original Z Launcher.
     - Improve scribble behavior.
         - Now it mimics the original Z Launcher, should be more responsive than before.
         - Scribble gestures(backspace & space) now have to be completed in 230ms to be recognized.
+    - Unified & updated all dialog styling.
+    - Background improvements.

 - Bug Fixes:
     - Incorrect bottom sheet window insets in older Android versions.